 The full event series includes:

-15-20 classes focused on foundational sustainable agriculture concepts, skills, and knowledge and the food system.
+24 classes focused on foundational sustainable agriculture concepts, skills, and the food system.

-10-13 farm tours which showcase practical skills and individual farmers’ stories, as well as provide insight into diverse production and marketing systems.
+7-10 farm tours which showcase practical skills and individual farmers’ stories and provide insight into diverse production and marketing systems.

-3-5 discussion circles with topics including Farm and Food Advocacy, Food Justice / Food Sovereignty, and Next Steps for Beginning Farmers.
+3-5 discussion circles with topics including Food Justice / Food Sovereignty, and Next Steps for Beginning Farmers.

 RFC strives to make all educational events inclusive and welcoming to people from all backgrounds and identities.
-Classes, tours, and discussions are led by Rogue Farm Corps staff, agricultural professionals, and expert farmers.
+Classes, tours, and discussions are led by Rogue Farm Corps staff, agricultural professionals, and expert farmworkers/farmers.

 Skills Desired: A kind person who has a passion for growing flowers, an interest in learning no-till and biodynamic farm practices and habitat creation, as well as a strong desire to share this world with the public through on farm workshops and activities.
 We love our farm, and we want to share it with happy people who will collaborate to make this a wonderful place to live and work.
 You need a strong work ethic, a creative approach to solving all manner of challenges and a love of working outdoors.
 It helps to have a strong body that can manage bending and kneeling, good stamina, and the ability to lift 50 lbs. occasionally.

-Meals: Apprentices share our veggie garden and there is additional space to grow crops if interested.
-We often share meals.
+Meals: Apprentices can share our veggie garden and there is additional space to grow crops if interested.

 Preferred method of Contact: email